smallnest/rpcx/README.md

 - Support heartbeat and one-way request.
 - Other features: metrics, log, timeout, alias, CircuitBreaker.
 - Support bidirectional communication.
+- Support access via HTTP so you can write clients in any programming languages
+- Support API gateway.
+- Support backup request, forking and broadcast.

 rpcx uses a binary protocol and platform-independent, that means you can develop services in other languages such as Java, python, nodejs, and you can use other prorgramming languages to invoke services developed in Go.